seemasherief/aria-compliance-tool/README.md

 ## About This Project

 ARIA helps AI Compliance Managers proactively monitor, assess and remediate compliance risks in customer service AI systems.
-It covers three major regulatory frameworks - **EU AI Act**, **GDPR**, and **CCPA** - and translates complex legal obligations into an operational workflow that a non-lawyer can act on daily.
+It covers three major regulatory frameworks, **EU AI Act**, **GDPR** and **CCPA**, and translates complex legal obligations into an operational workflow that a non-lawyer can act on daily.

 ### The Problem This Tool Solves